aboutlo/async-memo-ize/README.md

 ## TODO
-- Remove redis dependency and create a specific package
-- Calculate a safe default for SimpleCache max
+- Calculate at runtime a safe default for SimpleCache max
+- Decide if or not to implement .entries() and .size on RedisCache

+Reminder for SimpleCache max

-Get -max_old_space_size
+    -max_old_space_size
     echo console.log(process.argv.splice(2)) > index.js
     node index.js --max_old_space_size -expose_gc